 No more single block style minified css file, loading lots of unused css every time you load a page.
 Now only the block styles used on each page will load.

 Even better, for blocks with very simple styling, the css will output onto page directly.
 This should make for faster loading pages.

-A new improved list view is being introduced, to give you visibility of all of the blocks on your page, and easily navigate through them.
+A new improved list view is being introduced, to give you visibility of, and easily navigate through all of the blocks on your page.

 Some other changes of note: